-A regular meet up brought together the teams of PHP developers from Novosibirsk and St. Petersburg.
+A regular meet up brought together the teams of PHP developers.
 Google had inspired the discussion by having introduced the library for transmitting structured data - Protocol Buffers (protobuf).
 This protocol is being actively used in one of the Noveo projects, but, as it turned out, the participants did still learn something new.
 A little insight into the matter – how to transmit data and a survey of some alternative solutions – brought everyone up to date in order to stay on the same page.
 It is not worth digging into the issue as there are so many options fitting every taste.
 However, even a superficial glance at the competitors may work to one’s advantage and help find the way around the ready-made solutions and propose the best option for a customer.

 Among the top three, compared to Protocol Buffers, there is Apache Thrift, for instance, the product developed and used by and large by Facebook.
 It should be definitely taken into consideration as, like protobuf, it can describe variables of request/response messages and yet design API, cross platform API.
 Message Pack is not losing its ground, “it’s like JSON but fast and small” they claim and it is true.
 If you are used to JSON but don’t think much of the overhead from such “monsters” as Thrift and Protobuf then Massage Pack can be just the job.
 And, of course, let’s not forget about the PHP potential, which is itself well-suited for data interchange because json_encode/json_decode is still there.